Skiddaw: Skiddaw House

+2024 purchase

+In 2024, 1200 ha of Skiddaw Forest was purchased by the Cumbria Wildlife Trust for £6.25m, as part of a long-term rewilding project, which the trust says will see the re-introduction of hen harriers, black grouse, water voles, aspen and rare upland bumblebees.
+The plan includes planting 300,000 native trees over 250 ha of the site (but specifically excluding the summit of Skiddaw).
+The peat bogs that cover one third of the site will be rewetted by blocking drains and holding back water so that the peat remains saturated.
+The purchase was partly funded by a £5m grant from Aviva, with a public appeal being launched to raise the balance.
+The forest forms part of the Skiddaw Group SSSI, a Site of Special Scientific Interest.

 Civil parish

-Skiddaw was a civil parish, in 1931 the parish had a population of 5.
-On 1 April 1934 the parish was abolished and merged with Underskiddaw.
+Skiddaw was a civil parish until 1 April 1934, when it was merged with Underskiddaw.
+In 1931 it had a population of 5.

 In literature

 In "A Stranger Minstrel" (published 1800), Samuel Taylor Coleridge remarks on Skiddaw's characteristic "helm of cloud", and observes atmospheric effects and the play of sunlight across the landscape: "yon small flaky mists that love to creep / Along the edges of those spots of light, / Those sunny islands on thy smooth green heights."
+Coleridge also mentioned Skiddaw in the valediction of his mnemonic poem "Metrical Feet," which he addressed to his son Derwent, who had been born nearby; he wrote, "Could you stand upon Skiddaw, you would not from its whole ridge / See a man who so loves you as your fond S.T.
+Coleridge."

 Skiddaw is mentioned in the fourth book of John Keats's poem Endymion:

 "…with all the stress / Of vision search'd for him, as one would look […] from old Skiddaw's top, when fog conceals / His rugged forehead in a mantle pale, / With an eye-guess towards some pleasant vale / Descry a favourite hamlet faint and far."

 Skiddaw is also mentioned in the final lines of the poem The Armada by Thomas Babington Macaulay, Lord Macaulay: